 The project site is located within the Pajaro Valley Fire Protection District located at 562 Casserly Road in Watsonville, California.
 The station is located approximately three miles northeast of the project site.
 There would be an incremental increase demand for fire protection services with project implementation, but not sufficient to warrant additional personnel or equipment.
-An existing ladder truck would be dispatched from the City of Watsonville fire department to service any three-story structures in the event of an emergency.
+An existing ladder truck would be dispatched from the City of Watsonville fire department to service any three-story

-b.
-Police protection?
+Fire protection?